MEDIATION

 What is Family Dispute Resolution?

-Family dispute resolution is an informal process facilitated by an accredited FDR practitioner (like our Principal, Jenni).
-The FDR practitioner is a neutral third party trained to help couples communicate effectively, explore different options, and work toward a mutually acceptable outcome.
+Family dispute resolution is an informal process facilitated by an accredited FDR practitioner.
+The FDR practitioner is a neutral third party trained to help parties communicate effectively, explore different options, and work toward a mutually acceptable outcome.
 Unlike litigation, which can be adversarial and drawn out, FDR focuses on cooperation and practical outcomes tailored to each family’s unique circumstances.

 During mediation, both parties have the opportunity to express their views, discuss their concerns, and try and negotiate solutions.
 The FDR practitioner does not take sides or make decisions but rather facilitates constructive discussions to help couples reach fair and workable outcomes.